ylabonte/ProCon.IP-Smartphone-App/README.md

 # Native Android & iOS app prototype<br>for the ProCon.IP pool controller

-This was just an experiment!
+This was just an experiment which will not be continued!
 I was interested in building a small app with NativeScript, which is some kind of TypeScript that comes with an own transpiler and a special xml based templating language, which can then be used to build **native Android and iOS apps**.

 ## What is this app for?